kimminkuk/UnityExample_Jupiter/README.md

 32. Rewriting the Gladiator class using DontDestroyOnLoad ( O: Training Room -> War Room -> Training Room )
 33. Skill Action Text UI Make ( 14 reference )
 34. OrgeDamageLayer Debug.Log Check: if attack 1 time, Debug.Log 1 time ? (this issue is #Bug No.5 same)
+35. A Phenomenon in which objects move in strange directions when they overlap each other

 # Bug
 1. A* Enemy Attack Motion Not Smooth..